nebfield/snpQT/docs/user-guide/installation.md

 ## Imputation prerequisite

-`snpQT` uses Docker biocontainers or conda to provide bioinformatics software for each part of the pipeline.
+`snpQT` uses Docker BioContainers or Anaconda to provide bioinformatics software for each part of the pipeline.
 However, `impute5` has a restrictive license and is only free for academic users:

 <https://jmarchini.org/software/#impute-5>